-The bright switches give you a ton of chime and brightness on the higher register, almost creating a sparkling effect.
-It definitely sounds brighter to us than the Blues Junior and Blues Deluxe and gets a lot out of those higher notes.
+This amp definitely sounds brighter to us than the Blues Junior and Blues Deluxe and gets a lot out of great tones out of those higher register notes.

-In that respect, we'd argue it's best suited when paired with single coil pickups or some kind of Telecaster electric.
+In that respect, we'd argue it's best suited when paired with single coil pickups like a Stratocaster or some kind of Telecaster electric guitar.

-Not that it would sound bad with humbuckers, but it's definitely a good companion for a vintage Stratocaster.
+Not that it would sound bad with humbuckers, but it's definitely a good companion for a bluesy single coil arrangement.

 Heavier Tones and Distortion

-Again, the built in gain channel isn't my favorite for fans of heavier distortion.
+Again, the built in preamp volume channel (gain control) isn't my favorite for fans of heavier distortion.
 It's certainly not what I'd consider "metal" or highly saturating.

 It does sound better and thicker than the Blues Deluxe drive control, and seems to give you a little more sustain than the cheaper Fender amps.
 While the brightness and shimmer of the higher EQ settings are a big part of the appeal, we were surprised at how quickly the amp adapts to lower EQs with more bass dialed in.

-Like the Junior and Deluxe, open chords and barre chords sound big and heavy with a lot of warmth coming out of the six tubes at the preamp level.
+Like the Junior, open chords and barre chords sound big and heavy with a lot of warmth coming out of the six tubes at the preamp level.

-Distorted chord progressions have some chunk that was easier to dial in with the '68.
-It seems to take a little more work to get that heavy "thud" in the Fender Blues series
+Distorted chord progressions have some chunk that's easy to dial in with the '68.

-Anyone who plays live regularly and doesn't mind lugging around the 42 pounds worth of amplifier will enjoy the two channels, the footswitch and the superb tone quality.
+Anyone who plays live regularly will enjoy the two channels, the footswitch and the superb tone quality.

 Again, you'll need to consider mic'ing the amp or adding an attenuator.